Driving licence in Russia

+Driving licence in Russia (Водительское удостоверение) are driving licences issued by the State Automobile Inspectorate which authorises its holder to operate motor vehicles on highways and other public roads across the Russian Federation.
+Driving licences in Russia issued since 2011, appear similar to European driving licences.

+History

 The Russian Empire was one of the first countries to create a driving licence.
-Russia's first licences were issued in 1900 by Saint Petersburg authorities, and Russia joined an international convention in 1909.
+Russia's first licences were issued in 1900 by Saint Petersburg authorities by the decree of the St. Petersburg mayor "On the regulation of passenger transportation by car", and Russia joined an the 1909 Paris Convention.
 However, due to relatively small number of cars, the attempts to create a standardised Russian licence were rather sporadic and limited to major urban areas.

-No comprehensive system of driver licensing was present until 1936, when the Soviet government organised and standardised traffic and driving regulations, with the state-wide system regulated by specialised police authorities.
+No comprehensive system of driver licensing was present until 1936, when the Soviet government organised and standardised traffic and driving regulations, with the state-wide system regulated by specialised traffic police authorities.
+In 1963, when the Soviet Union joined the Geneva Convention on Road Traffic, international driving permits were introduced in the country.

+Modern driving licences

+Standard data field labelling since 2011

+Each of the data fields on the front of Russian licences since 2011 are labelled with a number, very similar to European driving licences.